melissaseabrook/formation_of_galactic_bulges/README.md

 # formation_of_galactic_bulges

-Analysis of th EAGLE cosmological simlation
+Analysis of the EAGLE cosmological simlation